 I entered the theatre in a neutral (but veering towards negative) frame of mind about pantomime.
+I did not expect to learn any presentation tips!
 However, I was hooked early on, stayed engaged throughout and was buzzing by the end.
 This was achieved by a number of techniques, five of which I have outlined in this article.

 While the application of the techniques would have to be very different in a business presentation (otherwise they risk being seen as a gimmick) there are nonetheless valuable lessons to learn.
 Think carefully about the application and try a technique in one of your next talks.
 Please let me know how you get on.

 In the meantime, I am told it is Cinderella next time at the King’s Theatre so I might just go and buy some tickets!